 It’s funny how much unsolicited advice and input you receive throughout your pregnancy and well into your new parent stages.
 Everyone is prepared with their two cents on pretty much everything.
-They tell you how hard pregnancy is, or how long and scary delivery can be… they talk about sleepless nights and spit up woes and how the first 100 days with baby are the hardest but “it gets better from there.”
-They tell you to start sleep training early, or not to train at all.
+They tell you how hard pregnancy is, or how long and scary delivery can be… they talk about sleepless nights and spit-up woes and how the first 100 days with baby are the hardest but “it gets better from there.”
+They tell you to start sleep training early (which I have been advised to do), or not to train at all.
 They tell you about every product under the sun you’re going to need, but nobody tells you just how challenging the one thing that seems like it should come so naturally can be… breastfeeding.

 I don’t know about you, but my knowledge base regarding nursing prior to getting pregnant was super limited.
 I had always assumed my body was built to breastfeed and that when the time came, it wouldn’t be a struggle.
 After all, aren’t we wired – physically and emotionally – to do exactly this?

 For some the answer is yes, but for many other women (present company included) nursing doesn’t come that easily.